How Cold Is Too Cold For Dogs?

 Puppies, senior dogs or dogs with underlying health conditions will be less cold tolerant.
 “This population of dogs has a more challenging time regulating their body temperature,” Dr. Burch said.

 When is it too cold to walk a dog?

 When it comes to exactly how cold is too cold for your dog, you’ll have to take a few things into consideration.
 “There are many factors that help you determine this for yourself and your dog,” Dr. Roberts said.

-What temperature is too cold for dogs?
+How cold is too cold for dogs?

 According to Dr. Burch, no dog should be out for a walk if the temperature is 0 degrees Fahrenheit or below.

 “Below 20 degrees Fahrenheit is too cold for almost all dogs to go for an actual walk, and [they] should only take short trips outside to do their business,” Dr. Roberts said.

 - For medium and large breed dogs: These dogs can tolerate no more than a 30-minute walk in temperatures between 20 degrees Fahrenheit and freezing temperature (aka 32 degrees Fahrenheit).